MithunWijayasiri/dayLink/README.md

 # Day Link

-A lightweight, client-side meeting scheduler that lets you manage daily meetings with ease.
-Display today’s schedule, add meetings with custom links, and edit or delete them—all stored locally in your browser.
-Secure your data with a unique phrase, export/import encrypted files, and enjoy a simple, privacy-first experience with no server required.
+Day Link is a lightweight, privacy-first meeting scheduler that runs entirely in your browser.
+Effortlessly manage your daily meetings: view today’s schedule, add meetings with custom links, and edit or delete them—all with your data stored locally (no servers, no accounts).

-> [!WARNING]
+- **Local & Secure:** All data is saved in your browser and can be encrypted with your own passphrase.
+- **Easy Import/Export:** Backup or transfer your schedule with encrypted files.
+- **Simple & Fast:** No sign-up, no ads, no tracking—just a clean, focused experience.

-> This project is in its initial development stage.
-Expect bugs and incomplete features as we work toward a stable release.
+> **Warning:** This project is in early development.
+Features may change and bugs may exist.
 Use at your own risk!

+---

+## Tech Stack

+- **React** + **TypeScript** + **Vite**
+- Modern ESLint config for type safety and code quality

+---

+## Development

+See below for recommended ESLint and TypeScript settings.

 ## React + TypeScript + Vite